 Assessment of the feasibility of phasing out dental amalgam

 The European Commission has launched a study on the "Assessment of the feasibility of phasing out dental amalgam".
 The objective of the study is to assist the Commission in assessing the feasibility of a phase-out of dental amalgam preferably by 2030, as required by Article 19(1)(b).
-The study will include an expert workshop that would take place earliest in autumn 2019.
+The study included an expert workshop that took place in autumn 2019.

 Committee and expert group